 Shopping at our top picks for the best online thrift stores will save you money on used, secondhand or vintage clothes as well as make an immediate positive impact on the planet.
 These are facts.

 A great deal on some simple and trendy affordable vintage clothing in your price range is a smart and conscious consumer choice.
 It reduces the environmental burden of fast-fashion.
 Fact.

-Thrift shopping for great deals on secondhand clothes at thrift stores is also a great way to avoid retail prices and instead of nearly new clothing being dumped into landfills it gets worn and reworn.
+Additionally, thrift shopping for great deals on secondhand clothes at thrift stores is also a great way to avoid retail prices, and instead of nearly new clothing being dumped into landfills it gets worn and re-worn.
 It’s a win-win.
+Fact.

 So, we’ve done a deep dive on the most popular thrifting stores online and we’ve come up with the best choices for online thrifting shops.
 That way you can shop with confidence every time.
 Thrift store chic has never been more attainable!

-If you want to SELL your used clothes effortlessly we currently recommend Flyp.
+If you want to SELL your used clothes effortlessly we also recommend Flyp.
 You can download the Flyp app here.

 Patagonia Worn Wear | The Big Name Brand’s Other Half

 You’ve probably come across Patagonia’s outdoor wear brand and Worn Wear is their other brand which deals exclusively with secondhand clothing (and adventure gear).
 They sell men’s, women’s and children’s clothing.